-11. The views and comments expressed during this consultation exercise will be considered when we develop proposals to reform the byelaw procedure.
+The views and comments expressed during this consultation exercise will be considered when the Assembly Government develops proposals to reform the byelaw procedure.

-Annex A - Summary of consultation responses
+Summary of consultation responses

 Q1.
 How many byelaws has your authority made or amended in the past 5 years?